 - Independent living services

-What happens after the Rehabilitation Plan is developed?
+What happens after the Readiness Plan is developed?

 After a plan is developed and signed, a VRC or case manager will continue to work with the veteran to implement the plan to achieve suitable employment and/or independent living.
 The VRC or case manager will provide ongoing counseling, assistance, and coordinate services such as tutorial assistance, training in job-seeking skills, medical and dental referrals, adjustment counseling, payment of training allowance, if applicable, and other services as required to help the veteran achieve rehabilitation.

-How can I get paid the Post-9/11 GI Bill rate for my Vocational Rehabilitation program?
+How can I get paid the Post-9/11 GI Bill® rate for my Veteran Readiness & Employment Program?

 A veteran participating in the VR&E program who qualifies for Post-9/11 GI Bill® benefits can elect to receive the GI Bill® rate of pay instead of the regular Chapter 31 subsistence allowance.
 In most cases, the GI Bill® rate is higher than the regular Chapter 31 rate of pay.
 To elect the GI Bill® rate, the veteran must have remaining eligibility for the Post-9/11 GI Bill®, and must formally choose (or “elect”) the GI Bill® rate.
 Your VRC can help you with election.
 Veterans participating in the VR&E program who elect the Post-9/11 rate are paid at the 100% rate level for their school and training time, even if their Post-9/11 GI Bill® eligibility is less than 100%.
 Additional benefits are also available through the VR&E Program, such as full payment of all books, fees and supplies as well as other supportive services.